MAQ Software Interview Experience | SET 20 (On campus for FTE)

 MAQ software came to our campus for the role of software engineers and allowed only CS and Software engineering branch.
-They had 3 rounds including online test.
+They had three rounds, including an online test.

-Round 1: There were 2 sections out of which first comprised of 30 mcq questions(aptitude problems) to be done in 30 min.
-After completing this you get a new window for 2nd section with 4 coding questions to be done in an hour.
-There was a constraint of either solving that problem or skip and move on to the next one but you cannot return back to that problem..
+Round 1: There were 2 sections out of which first comprised of 30 MCQ questions(aptitude problems) to be done in 30 min.
+After completing this, you get a new window for the 2nd section with four coding questions to be done in an hour.
+There was a constraint of either solving that problem or skip and move on to the next one, but you cannot return to that problem.
 The questions where

 - Check if a number is fibonacci number or not

 - convert a number to its binary form and print

 - There was a string with numbers in it separated by commas.
 Problem was to find the some of other number for every number present in string.
 Example: “2, 4, 3, 21, 45”, output is “63, 71, 72, 54, 30”

 - There was a number and we had to find if any of the permutation of that number is divisible by 8 or not, if divisible output is 1 else 0.
 Example: 428.
 Permutations are: 482, 248, 284, 824, 842 and check if any is divisible by 8 or not.

 There was sectional cutoff so all those who did 2 or more coding questions with decent score in 1st section were through.
 49 were shortlisted for interviews out of 206 candidates

 Round 2: This was a Skype round and questions asked were :

 - Tell me something about yourself(If possible mention 1 of your greatest achievements )